-Sharing all the details for making a Bee’s Knees cocktail.
-It’s made with three simple ingredients and is perfect for all year!
-Easy to make, refreshing and absolutely delicious.
+Everything you need to know for making the best Bee’s Knees cocktail!
+This simple drink is made with three ingredients and is perfect for all year!
+Easy to make, refreshing, and absolutely delicious.

 Whether you’re sitting in a cozy cabin near a fireplace or outside on the patio during a warm summer day.
 A bee’s knees cocktail is the perfect simple and clean drink that you can make all year.

 The last time I had a bee’s knees what at Little Jack’s Tavern in Charleston.
 It was a rainy, winter day and we sat next to a fireplace.
 I ordered a burger and a bee’s knees and it was just perfect.

 Quick Bee’s Knees History

 Before making this classic cocktail, read these quick history facts about this classic drink!

 - Created in the Prohibition Era by Frank Meier.
 He was a bartender at the Ritz-Carlton in New York City, and he came up with the drink as a way to use up leftover gin.

 - The name comes from the slang “the best” and from the honey simple syrup, it’s sweetened with.